Wisdom Tooth Removal

 After Wisdom Tooth Removal

-The removal of impacted teeth is a serious surgical procedure.
+The removal of impacted teeth is a surgical procedure.
 Post-operative care is very important.
-Unnecessary pain and complications, such as infection and swelling, can be minimized if these instructions are followed carefully.
+Unnecessary pain and the complications of infection and swelling can be minimized if the instructions are followed carefully.

 Immediately Following Surgery